HomeEditor's PickImplementing SaaS Security - A Checklist

 Wrapping Up Implementing SaaS Security Checklist

-This list covers just the basic provisions of a standard SaaS security checklist – you’ll definitely need to add on provisions depending on the unique requirements of your company.
+This list covers just the introductory provisions of a standard SaaS security checklist – depending on your company's unique requirements, you’ll need to add on provisions.

-The purpose of SaaS security should be aimed at the protection of sensitive customer data along with ensuring that business operations can continue without any disruptions or long-term damage due to cyberattacks that could have been prevented with a bit of extra care.
+The purpose of SaaS security should be to protect sensitive customer data and ensure that business operations can continue without any disruptions or long-term damage due to cyberattacks that could have been prevented with a bit of extra care.

 INTERESTING POSTS